 Both wireframes and prototypes can offer enormous value to a project.
 Whether a given project calls for one or the other (or both) is determined on a case-by-case basis.
 Two examples:

 Example 1: If you’re redesigning your website but your “Contact us” form isn’t going to change much, a wireframe is sufficient to convey the functionality and required fields to a developer.
+The UI designer may need to do little more than apply styles to the fields and copy.
 Done.
 There’s no reason to create a prototype with functioning fields and a thank you message.
 Instead, spend that money on something that makes the product better.

 Example 2: If you’ve got an idea for enhancing the mobile user interface on the product detail pages of your e-commerce website, a few quick wireframes might be necessary to capture the kernel of that idea, but you’ll probably want to dive into prototyping pretty early on in order to capture the nuance and detail of your nascent user interaction.